GoodboyBadvibes/TransWire/README.md

 </div>

-Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Built with Next.js, TransWire is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 ## <a name="tech-stack">⚙️ Tech Stack</a>